solution25com/ebizcharge-shopware-6-solution25/README.md

 - Customers can choose a saved card or saved bank account from the checkout payment section.
 - Saved cards and saved bank accounts are grouped separately.
 - Saved cards can request the card security code when EBizCharge marks it as required.
+- Saved payment methods are selected in Shopware checkout, not inside the hosted EBizCharge form.
-- The hosted EBizCharge form is still used when the customer chooses to pay with a new payment method.
+- The hosted EBizCharge form is used when the customer chooses to pay with a new payment method.

 ---